micheleangioni/message-board/readme.md

         '42' => ":user , remember: the answer is 42."

     ];

+and than set

+    'localization_file_name' => 'messageboard',

+in the config file.

-If you want a deeper level of customization for your coded posts, you can extend the `AbstractMbGateway` and create your own `getCodedPostText($code, MbUserInterface $user, array $attributes)` method which must return the text of the coded message.
+If you want an even deeper level of customization for your coded posts, you can extend the `AbstractMbGateway` and create your own `getCodedPostText($code, MbUserInterface $user, array $attributes = [])` method which must return the text of the coded message.

 ### Bans